How To Tighten Skateboard Trucks?

 How to fix a crooked skateboard truck?

 Some of your bushings may be squashed on one side, which can occur if you frequently spin in one direction.
 Even if you aren’t skating, you should attempt leaning slightly to the opposite side if this is the situation.
 This should assist in bringing things back into balance.
-When a set of bushings is still in its infancy, this is more likely to occur than older.
+When a set of bushings is still in its infancy, this is more likely to occur than older ones.
 Depending on how often you skate, it could linger anywhere from a few days to many weeks, depending on the severity of the injury.